 For almost 10 years, the Hog Island Osprey cam followed the lives of Rachel and Steve, a dedicated Osprey pair who experienced no shortage of drama.
 Now a new female Osprey, Lady, has taken Rachel's place.
 Join along as cam fans watch her and Steve take on life and raise a family together.
 Oh, and even though it's billed as an Osprey cam, occasionally other species stop by for their 15 minutes of fame.

-Windows on Wildlife: Hog Island's Nature Intervention Policy and 2019 Deterrence Plan
+Windows on Wildlife: Hog Island's Intervention Policy

 We hope readers find this rationale helpful both upfront and as the season proceeds--especially if predation attempts occur at these osprey nests.
 Meanwhile, we look forward to another season of osprey watching with you!